dennissergeev/dennissergeev/README.md

 I am an atmospheric modeller at the University of Exeter's [Exoplanet Theory Group](https://exoclimatology.com).
 I use numerical models, mostly 3D general circulation models (GCMs), to understand the physical and chemical processes on solar system and extrasolar planets.
+I am leading the adaptation of LFRic, the Met Office's new weather & climate model, to planetary atmospheres.
 I am a co-lead of NASA NExSS [CUISINES](https://github.com/projectcuisines), an international collaboration on exoplanet model intercomparisons.
 I use Python for data analysis and visualisation.
 I am an advocate for open-source research software.